 Fall from Grace

 Despite his success on the field, Maradona's personal life was getting worse and worse.
 He seemed to have vague connections with the Giuliano clan, a powerful part of the Camorra crime syndicate and was seen on a party arranged by the boss Carmine Giuliano.
 And unbeknownst to many, he was harboring a cocaine addiction since the mid-80's.
 Eventually, this impeded his ability to play football.
 Though that didn't stop from taking Argentina to another World Cup final in 1990, West Germany was too tough of an obstacle to overcome this time.
 The tournament was played in Italy, Maradona’s second home country at this time.
 When Argentina played against the home nation in Napoli, the Neapolitans was saluting their idol and many of them had a hard time to decide which team they favored.

 But the life in Naples got to the worse.
-The press started to write about Maradona and his mistress Cristiana Sinagra and their child that had been born in 1986 without public knowledge (a child that Diego would deny any connections to for a long time).
+The press started to write about him and his mistress Cristiana Sinagra and their child that had been born in 1986 without public knowledge (a child that Diego would deny any connections to for a long time).
 Following a failed drug test for cocaine, Maradona finally left Napoli in 1991.
-After a 15-month suspension, he played for Sevilla, Newell's Old Boys and Boca Juniors before calling it quits in 1997.
+He got a 15-month suspension during his drinking and cocaine abuse continued until he finally accepted a detox program and soon began to train again.

 33-years old, he recorded his final two national team appearances at the 1994 World Cup, where an impressing comeback on the field was overshadowed by a positive drug test for ephedrine doping.
 He finished his national team career with 34 goals in 91 appearances.

 Maradona's last club would when be Boca Juniors (1995-1997) before calling it quits in 1997.

 Later life and legacy